A massive 895-player field was cut to under 200 on Day 2 at the EPT Main Event in Malta today with Canadian Sam Chartier snagging the chip lead.

 Plenty of challengers sit in the rearview though including British superstar Sam Trickett, Romanian crusher Ignat Liviu and 2014 Spirit of Poker award winner Dominik Panka.

-Good Week Shaping Up for Poland
+Good Poker Week for Poland

 With fellow Pole Dzmitry Urbanovich planting the flag atop three individual tournaments this week Poland was already taking home €719,905 before the Main Event even started.